Tess Johnson

 Tess Johnson (born June 19, 2000) is an American freestyle moguls skier.
 In 2014, she became the youngest moguls skier ever named to the United States national team.
-She has been named to the United States Olympic Team for the 2018 Winter Olympics in Pyeongchang.
+She represented the United States at the 2018 and 2026 Winter Olympics.

 Early life and education

 Tess Johnson was born in Vail, Colorado to TJ and Carol Johnson.
 She is the granddaughter of William Oscar Johnson, a writer who covered the Olympics and ski racing for Sports Illustrated.
 Tess began skiing with her parents at age two.
 She played soccer for Vail Mountain School, which won state championships in 2015 and 2016.

 Career

-At fourteen years old, Johnson became the youngest ever moguls skier named to the United States nation team.
-In the 2014–15 season, she placed had five top-10 finishes on the NorAm tour.
+At fourteen years old, Johnson became the youngest ever moguls skier named to the United States national team.
+In the 2014–15 season, she had five top-10 finishes on the NorAm tour.
 In 2016, she won the Grand Prix title for the NorAm tour. and a silver medal at the FIS Junior World Ski Championships.

 In January 2018, Johnson placed fourth at a World Cup event in Tremblant, Quebec.
 The result was the best of any American competing at the event and Johnson's best World Cup finish to date.
 On January 22, 2018, Johnson was named to the United States Olympic Team for the 2018 Winter Olympics in Pyeongchang.
 At the Olympics, Johnson placed seventeenth in the first round of qualifying.
 She is coached by former Nordic skier Sylvan Ellefson as well as Riley Campbell and John Dowling.

+Competing at the 2026 Winter Olympics in Valtellina, she finished in 9th place in the first qualification round of the moguls with a score of 73.79 on February 10, 2026, qualifying her for the final.